eclipse-archived/ceylon/language/README.md

 take a look at [ceylon-dist](https://github.com/ceylon/ceylon-spec/README.md).

-If after having built the distribution you want to build and test the compiler return to `ceylon-compiler` and run
+If after having built the distribution you want to build and test the compiler return to `ceylon.language` and run

     ant clean publish